mikenomitch/python-worker-packages-example/README.md

 rules = [{ type = "Data", globs = ["vendor/**"], fallthrough = true }]
 ```

-Now, you can import that directory in Python and use packages
+Now, you can import that directory in Python and use packages:

 ```python
 # Add the vendored libraries to the path